-- Setting limits on discussion time by topic? - Setting meeting time limits? - Lowering the number of meetings and study sessions? - Controlling time allotments for public comment? - Board involvement in committees? - What does this mean for staff time and focus away from the classroom?
+- Setting limits on discussion time by topic? - Setting meeting time targets? - Lowering the number of meetings and study sessions? - Controlling time allotments for public comment? - What does this mean for staff time and focus away from the classroom? - But how do you put such limitations in place? - Norms